SamEBae/data-infra-notes/README.md

 ### Other notes:

-These notes can be biased since I work with the following stack:
+I work with the following stacks:
 - AWS (platform)
 - AWS RDS (database)
 - gRPC